Bharatiya Janata Party: Presence in states and Union Territories

 The BJP has previously held power in Karnataka, Jharkhand and Himachal Pradesh.
 Also it has been the junior coalition partner in governments in Jammu and Kashmir (with the Jammu and Kashmir Peoples Democratic Party), Punjab (with the Shiromani Akali Dal), and Tamil Nadu (with the All India Anna Dravida Munnetra Kazhagam).
-It has never held power in Kerala, Telangana, and West Bengal.
+It has never held power in Kerala and Telangana.

 In addition to the NDA, the BJP is also a part of a regional political alliance in Northeast India named the North-East Democratic Alliance.